ayoreis/import/README.md

 console.log(await importString('export const foo = "bar"'));
 ```

-You can also pass parameters to it.
+And you can pass parameters to them.

 ```typescript
 console.log(